10 Email Mistakes Professionals Still Make in 2026—and How AI Fixes Them

 Email formatting determines whether your message gets read or skimmed.
 A wall of text with no paragraph breaks, no bullet points, and no visual hierarchy guarantees your key points get missed.
 Yet most professionals send emails that look like dense prose rather than scannable business communication.

 The problem has gotten worse with mobile email usage.
 What might be readable on a desktop screen becomes impenetrable on a phone.
-Since 81% of professionals now primarily check email on mobile devices, formatting for small screens is no longer optional.
+Since 85% of professionals in 2026 now primarily check email on mobile devices—up from 81% the previous year—formatting for small screens is no longer optional.
+Mobile-first email design has become the standard, not the exception, as more professionals work remotely and handle communications on-the-go.

 Formatting mistakes that reduce readability: